dcrommie/walbrook/src/markdown-pages/index.md

 thumbnail: ../src/images/family.png
 title2: We excel in providing tailored investment advice and expertise for professionals interested in building wealth for the future.
-desc1: >-
-  We are 100% independent from banks and product providers, which means that we are free to act in our clients’ best interests.
+desc1: "We are 100% independent from banks and product providers, which means that we are free to act in our clients’ best interests. "

-  Our advice and execution can be tailored in the best way in order to meet your investment objectives and to realise your vision.
 desc2: Our breadth of knowledge with origins in global wealth management, combined with our flexible, fair, and transparent fee structure allows us to determine the most appropriate, comprehensive solutions for our clients.